flxai/pyceau/README.md

 Simulation can be stopped using `^C`/`SIGINT`.
 `pyceau` stands for **Py**thon **Ce**llular **Au**tomata.

+See the [demonstration](https://s.flx.ai/2020/cellular-automata/demo.html) for results using regular and concatenated rules.
+Please note that the website is only tested to be working with Chromium and video files don't seem to render in Firefox.

 ## Disclaimer
 May create seizures.
 Use this software at your own risk.